HiFi Bargains: Bluesound Node 2i

 I’ve never, ever, used those top-mounted controls

-Did I mention the Node 2i sounds just lovely even when using its internal DAC?
+Did I mention the Node 2i sounds just fine even when using its internal DAC?
 Well it does (I’ve been using one for the past nearly-a-year directly connected to my early ’70s-era Sansui AU-555A integrated amp).
 I’m also a fan of its looks and about-the-size-of-a-book size (8.7 x 1.8 x 5.7 in).

 Depending on where you reside, you can buy the Bluesound Node 2i direct.